albertoscode/SA_MilExp_Analysis/README.md

 To get started with this Jupyter Notebook, follow these steps:

 1. Clone the repository or download the notebook file.
-2. Install the required libraries by running `pip install pandas openpyxl matplotlib seaborn`.
+2. To facilitate your setup, please install the necessary libraries.
+You can do this by executing the following command: `pip install pandas openpyxl matplotlib seaborn`.
+This will ensure that pandas, openpyxl, matplotlib, and seaborn are available in your Python environment.
 3. Open the Jupyter Notebook in JupyterLab, Jupyter Notebook, or your preferred Jupyter environment.
 4. Ensure that you have the input data file `SIPRI-Milex-data-2020-2022.xlsx` in the same directory as the notebook.
 5. Run the notebook cells in order.